Kent State University: New York City Studio

-Cleveland Urban Design Center
+Cleveland Urban Design Collaborative

-Kent State's Cleveland Urban Design Center is located at 1309 Euclid Ave in the downtown Cleveland Theater District neighborhood, just off of East 14th Street.
-The Urban Design Center was created in 1983 under the sponsorship of the Urban University Program, which supports the outreach and community service efforts of Ohio's state universities working in urban areas.
-Under its founding director, Foster Armstrong, the Center expanded on the existing outreach and public service activities of Kent State's architecture school, focusing primarily on historic preservation and the problems of Northeast Ohio's smaller towns and cities.
+Kent State's Cleveland Urban Design Collaborative (CUDC) is located at 1309 Euclid Ave in the downtown Cleveland Theater District neighborhood, just off of East 14th Street.
+The CUDC was created in 1983 under the sponsorship of the Urban University Program, which supports the outreach and community service efforts of Ohio's state universities working in urban areas.
+Under its founding director, Foster Armstrong, the CUDC expanded on the existing outreach and public service activities of Kent State's architecture school, focusing primarily on historic preservation and the problems of Northeast Ohio's smaller towns and cities.
 In 2003, the CUDC began a collaboration with the Dresden University of Technology, Kent State's sister university in Germany, with a joint vision on the revitalization of the lower Cuyahoga Valley in Cleveland.
 Since then, there have been a number of faculty exchanges as the two universities seek to pool their expertise both to enhance students' experiences and to better serve their respective regions.

 Academics

 Undergraduate admissions

 Admission to Kent State University is classified as "selective" by both the Carnegie Classification of Institutions of Higher Education and U.S. News & World Report.
 The Princeton Review gives Kent State an "Admissions Selectivity Rating" of 76 out of 99.
 The college extends offers of admission to 87% of all applicants after holistic review that includes examination of academic rigor, academic performance, and admissions test scores.

 In 2022, of all matriculating students, the average high school GPA is 3.61.
-The interquartile range for SAT scores in math and reading are 500-600 and 500-610 respectively, while the range for ACT scores is 19–25.
+The interquartile range for SAT scores in math and reading are 500–600 and 500–610 respectively, while the range for ACT scores is 19–25.